St. Stephen's Episcopal Church

 The Sacrament of Confession is a matter of strictest confidentiality.

-To arrange to make your confession, contact Rev. Mary or the Parish Office.
+To arrange to make a private confession, contact the Parish Office.